MerveYilmaz/BigBangTheory/README.md

   - split the script into a javascript file
   - maybe create a database for series and movies to order and view them faster

+Things that had to be added:
+  - View tests (tried but not worked, first time writing a test without database. more used rspec)

 Used time for programming: 3h
               configuration: longer time, because of struggeling of the gems and jquery

-Things you may want to cover:

-* How to run the test suite